devanmolsharma/Faster-and-More-efficient-hybrid-layers/README.md

 Convolutional Neural Networks (CNNs) have achieved remarkable success in various computer vision tasks such as image classification, object detection, and segmentation.
 The Conv2d layer is a fundamental building block of CNNs, which applies a set of fixed filters (kernels) to extract features from the input image.
 However, storing and computing these kernels can be computationally expensive and memory-intensive, especially for large images or complex architectures.
 To address this issue, various techniques such as depthwise separable convolutions, dilated convolutions, and group convolutions have been proposed to reduce the number of parameters and computations.
 However, these methods still require storing a large number of pre-defined kernels.

 In this paper, we propose a custom Conv2d class, where kernels are predicted dynamically using a hybrid dense layer for each patch of the input image.
 This approach saves time and storage as the model doesn't have to remember kernels.
 The proposed method learns to predict the kernels that best extract features from the input patch, based on the patch's content.
 Our approach is inspired by recent works on dynamic convolution, which has shown promising results in various tasks such as object detection and segmentation.

-## Paper

-coming soon.

-##Methodology

-Our proposed custom Conv2d class is designed to predict kernels dynamically for each patch of the input image.
-Specifically, given an input patch of size HxWxC, we use N hybrid dense layers to predict a set of kernels of size KxKxC (and then concatenate them), where K is the kernel size, C is the number of input channels, and N is the number of output channels.
-The hybrid dense layer is composed of a depthwise convolution layer with a kernel size of 1x1 and a pointwise convolution layer with a kernel size of 3x3.
-This combination allows us to reduce the number of parameters and computations compared to a standard dense layer.

-The predicted kernels are then applied to the input patch using the standard convolution operation to obtain the output feature map of size H'xW'xN.
-The predicted kernels are not stored explicitly, but are computed on-the-fly for each patch.
-The weights of the hybrid dense layer are learned during training using backpropagation and gradient descent.
-During inference, the hybrid dense layer is used to predict the kernels for each patch, and the convolution operation is applied to obtain the output feature map.

 ## Installation